978.662.7580

 The profit in home services comes from concentration.
 Five customers in one neighborhood is more profitable than five customers spread across five neighborhoods.
 Your marketing needs to drive geographic clustering.

-Standard GBP optimization, local directory listings (Angi, Nextdoor) for neighborhood searches.
+Standard GBP optimization and local directory listings (Angi, Nextdoor) for neighborhood searches.
 Establishes visibility in your target neighborhoods.
-Expectation: 3-6 routine leads/month.

-SEO for top 3-5 target towns, Local Services Ads, dedicated service pages.
-Focuses investment on high-density neighborhoods rather than spreading thin.
-Expectation: 8-25 recurring leads/month.
+SEO for your top 3–5 target towns, Local Services Ads, and dedicated service pages — focusing investment on high-density neighborhoods rather than spreading thin.

 Questions You Should Ask Any Agency